 The company said it stopped giving away cigarettes to product test in May 2012.

-Next story in National: Judge set to deliver Hubbard crash decision
+Next story in New Zealand: Judge set to deliver Hubbard crash decision

 Copyright © 2013, Radio New Zealand